mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *(Stands, drawing sword)*
 >
 > *"Then we're enemies.
 I'll take the Components by force.
 I'll assemble the World-Splitter.
-And I'll trigger the Second Sundering whether the kingdoms consent or not.
+And I'll trigger the Second Worldrend whether the kingdoms consent or not.
 If I can't have justice, I'll have vengeance.
 At least that's honest."*

 **BOSS FIGHT: Corvus Blackwood**